 - Regular charges (for example, annual fund charges).
 Small differences in these fees can have a big impact on your investment over the long term;

-Fees are from the QuayStreet Product Disclosure Statement dated 15 August 2018.
+Fees are from the QuayStreet Funds Product Disclosure Statement dated 10 May 2019.

 A performance fee is payable where the QuayStreet Altum Fund’s return (before tax) for the relevant period is more than the Reserve Bank of New Zealand Official Cash Rate plus 6% per annum for the same period.

 The amount of the performance fee is 15% of the amount by which the Fund’s return (before tax) for the relevant period exceeds the hurdle rate of return.